Dear God

 In other news, ahahahaha, oh god wedding.

-Fruits Basket Yuki in rat form held in Tohru's hands
+strange_raptors: Fruits Basket Yuki in rat form held in Tohru's hands (Yuki rat)

 From this evening until Friday afternoon I'm at a conference in Cambridge.
 Breakfasts and lunches are provided, but dinners are not which leaves me in the (simultaneously enviable and unenviable) position of having to find places to eat.
 This is where you can help!
 I am looking for cheap (less than £10) places which do good food and are reasonably central (though I don't mind a walk if it's to somewhere good).
 I don't mind takeaway places, since Cambridge is quite pretty.

-Rat from Spirited Away reenacting Chihiro's defeat of the bug
+strange_raptors: Rat from Spirited Away reenacting Chihiro's defeat of the bug (Spirited Away)

 Bleh, I'm feeling a little under the weather today.
 As I have now achieved the one thing on my to do list (email scary people), I hereby devote the rest of my energy to making a post of awesome things.
 If you have been on gtalk recently, you may have had me spamming you with some or all of these things.
 I make no apologies.